Saving San Diego’s Open Space

 But population growth and the increasing demand for housing mean that land in the San Diego area is becoming scarce.
 The San Diego Association of Governments (SANDAG) has put together a smart growth development plan, which includes more residential construction and expansion of public transportation.
 However, SANDAG and other organizations also are working to conserve some areas from development.

 The Fund was asked to assist with local conservation efforts to protect lands within the Elfin Forest area that were under threat of residential development.
 The result?
 We protected nearly 400 acres of critical coastal sage scrub habitat that also supports a live oak forest and a freshwater marsh.
 Conservation of this land ensures access to recreational areas and the continued preservation of habitat essential to many vulnerable or threatened species.
+All told, the Fund has protected more than 8,400 acres countywide.

 Land Conservation In San Diego County: Del Dios Highlands County Preserve